 Presenting data from our casework database and annual client survey, alongside a description of the highlights of our all work over the year, and a collection of case studies to illustrate the breadth of our work and unique strengths of our holistic casework model, our 2020/21 Impact and Learning Report shows how we work to transform the lives of young people all over the UK.
 Learning is paramount to us because it ensures we are always seeking to improve our work with and for children and young people, and in this year’s report we set out key things that we didn’t achieve and what we’ve learned as a result.

 It’s not just the children and young people we support who benefit from the impact of our work: we fight for wider systems change taking the evidence from our direct casework as a starting point.
-We’ve achieved some incredible reforms that will make a big difference to the lives of many children and young people.
+We’ve achieved some incredible reforms that will make a big difference in the lives of many children and young people.